SakshatGoyal/chatgpt-fingerprints-20251213/output/2025-04-01T17-50-53Z__001207__Akhil_Shah_Interview_Guide.md

 ## You (2025-04-01T17:50:53.901000+00:00)

-{'content_type': 'image_asset_pointer', 'asset_pointer': 'file-service://file-Nyvo7SEDsAaF2MdYjrqkxb', 'size_bytes': 620948, 'width': 1029, 'height': 2048, 'fovea': None, 'metadata': {'dalle': None, 'gizmo': None, 'generation': None, 'container_pixel_height': None, 'container_pixel_width': None, 'emu_omit_glimpse_image': None, 'emu_patches_override': None, 'lpe_keep_patch_ijhw': None, 'lpe_delta_encoding_channel': None, 'sanitized': True, 'asset_pointer_link': None, 'watermarked_asset_pointer': None, 'is_no_auth_placeholder': None}}
 Hi, I need you to take a user interview question guide with introduction and modify it to match the profile I attach in this message.

 Make sure you don't fundamentally change the question or their order, but just make sure the context is more alligned to this user.

 For your information, this guide was made for a director of Product at squarespace.

 THe New guide is for a person named Akhil Shah.